Overleaf docs

 If you're running a MongoDB version that is newer than the recommended for your current (or target) version there's no need to make any changes.

-If you experience a specific problem that you think might be related to your current version of MongoDB, feel free to raise an issue if you are a Server CE user or contact Overleaf Support if you are Server Pro a user.
+If you experience a specific problem that you think might be related to your current version of MongoDB, feel free to if you are a Server CE user or contact Overleaf Support if you are Server Pro a user.

 Checking your MongoDB version